DerBenniBanni/GamedevJs2025NaturalBalance/README.md

-# Natural Balance?
+Natural Balance?
 Not with me!

+# Unnatural Balance
 a Game entry for gamedev.js jam 2025 by Christoph Schansky

+Play the game here: https://derbennibanni.itch.io/unnatural-balance-13kb

 ## Story
 Nature keeps the numbers of rabbits and foxes in balance: more foxes that eat rabbits lead to less rabbits, less rabbits to eat lead to less foxes, less foxes lead to more rabbits, more rabbits lead to more foxes, and so on...